Proof that wallets can be louder than words.

 The company had fired an Asian woman for voicing unease about customers who were members of the far-right English Defence League (EDL) and were drinking at the London bar she worked at.
 She explained that she had experienced her family’s racial abuse by the EDL.
 EDL is known for aggressive anti-Islamic, anti-multicultural ideologies and a history of violent street demonstrations.

-The dismissal fueled an already spiralling reputation of the once progressive, occasionally rebellious but still cool, beer brand.
-Six months earlier, Brewdog announced the decision to drop real living wages and pay the bare minimum per January 2024.
+The dismissal accelerated an already spiralling reputation of the once progressive but still cool, beer brand.
+Six months earlier, Brewdog announced the decision to drop real living wages and pay the bare minimum.
 Why?
-Because of a £24 million operating loss in 2023.
-In 2022, they lost their B-Corp status shortly after the BBC documentary ‘Disclosure: The Truth About Brewdog’ exposed a toxic workplace culture of bullying and exploitation.
+Because of huge operating losses.
+They lost their B-Corp status shortly after the BBC documentary ‘Disclosure: The Truth About Brewdog’ exposed a toxic workplace culture of bullying and exploitation.

-The controversies go further back, but after 17 years at the helm, CEO and Co-founder James Watt has finally stepped down.
+The controversies go further back, but after 17 years at the helm, CEO and Co-founder James Watt has finally stepped down – followed by remaining Co-founder Martin Dickie in August 2025.
 Just maybe, it’s a sign of change to come.
+And with a £36.7 million operating loss in 2024 alongside a slew of bar closures including the first ever Brewdog in Aberdeen, change is vital.

 Bumble